Ghoststrats/Captive-Portal-Chat/README.md

 # Captive-Portal-Chat
 GhostStrats Portal Chat
-This HTML file is designed to work with the BLE Shark Nano.
-When you upload it to your Nano, it becomes a local captive portal that shows a private message after a password is entered.
+This HTML file becomes a local captive portal that shows a private message after a password is entered.

 Everything runs offline and is stored inside the HTML file.